shospodarets/shospodarets.github.io/_posts/2015-07-01-css-scroll-snap.md

 <ul>
     <li>
-        In Safari when you scroll using a scrollbox (not a wheel)- scroll snap doesn't work, scroll just stops in the same place.
+        In Safari when you scroll using a scrollbox (not a wheel)- scroll snapping doesn't work, scroll just stops in the same place.
         <div class="open-close-wrapper">
             <label>
                 <input type="checkbox"/>